nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: XROAD_SECURITY_OFFICER

-We must set as argument hash (or list of hashes separated by comma) of the certificates we want to delete, we can get the hashes of the certificates installed in each security server by running the command [4.2.5.6 List certificates](#4256-list-certificates):
+A hash (or list of hashes separated by comma) of the certificates we want to delete has to be provided as parameter.
+We can get the hashes of the certificates installed in each security server by running the command [4.2.5.6 List certificates](#4256-list-certificates):

 Delete the certificates can be done with: